miffili/20172018_100DaysOfCode/R3Log.md

     * computational thinking
   * introduction to Scratch

+**other**

+* woke up to a few warnings on all of my create-react-app applications hosted on GitHub
+* researched a bit, tested out fixes on the test-react repo
+* learned, that it wasn't a critical bug & a false alarm whatsoever
+* also learned about package.json as well as package-lock.json files

 **thoughts**
 Oh, how I wished I had courses like that in my university time!
 Today I realized, how fun it can be to be self taught, to be free in the choices of courses & not bound to a certain syllabus.
 I get to choose with whom I learn, and get to put together a plan, that is both fun & educational.
+The warning on GitHub was a nice learning scenario, not only in keeping calm, but also in researching, reaching out to experienced developers & learning to comb through information.

-» _1h_
+» _1.5h_

 ![George from Seinfeld dancing down the street overly joyful.](https://i.giphy.com/media/VylIAZssnvvxe/giphy.webp)